baisihai/Gazebo-robot-simulator-Virtual-Machine/README.md

 - Intel RealSense D435 model

 ***********************************************************************************************************
-Start the simulator by running each command in its own terminal.
+<b>Start the simulator by running each command in its own terminal.</b>
 ***********************************************************************************************************
 <p>
 <b>1) Open Manipulator Robot Simulator<br /></b>